B-Real: Musical career

 After being introduced to DJ Muggs by Julio G the KDAY Mixmaster, B-Real and Sen gained interest in Muggs's concept of an album based on experiences from Cypress Ave in South Gate.
 The group was signed with Ruffhouse/Columbia records in 1991 and released their influential debut album, Cypress Hill, that year.
 B-Real would use fictional stories telling of life-threatening experiences as material for the group's debut album, and subsequent releases.

 While working on their first album, B-Real developed his distinctive high-pitched, nasal rap style.
 Previously, he had rapped with something like his normal voice, but DJ Muggs told him that his rap delivery was boring and warned him that, unless he changed it, he would be overshadowed by Sen Dog.
 B-Real took inspiration from hip hop pioneer Rammellzee, who had occasionally rapped in a high-pitched voice.
 B-Real initially saw the high voice as a silly gimmick, but was surprised at the positive feedback he got for his new style and decided to keep going with it.

 Cypress Hill's self-titled debut album was a critical and commercial hit, selling 2 million copies, and their follow-up album, 1993's Black Sunday, was an even bigger hit, debuting at #1 on the Billboard 200 and eventually selling 3.4 million copies.
-They became the first Latin rap group to have platinum and multi-platinum albums, and remain the best-selling Latin rap group of all time.
+They became the first Latino rap group to have platinum and multi-platinum albums, and remain the best-selling Latino rap group of all time.
 In a 2010 interview, B-Real stated: "Fortunately I guess the fact we were able to achieve what we achieved, being Latino but without really exploiting that side of it, showed like a whole generation behind us how you could have that success without being labeled as just one thing.
 Because back in the day, when you were labeled 'a Latino rapper', the record companies would only try to market you to that Latin fan-base which didn't really exist yet!...
 So yeah, it feels good to see people recognizing us as some of the pioneers that opened the doors for a lot of these other Latino rappers to come through."